afnog/sse/virtualization/ganeti-exercise.md

 * Adapter 1: If you have a wired LAN connection, then you can set this to Bridged.
 Don't try to do that if you are using wireless and don't have a wired LAN connection!
-* Adapter 2: Host-only network, vboxnet0, set Promiscuous Mode to *Allow All*.
+* Adapter 2: Enabled, Host-only network, vboxnet0, set Promiscuous Mode to *Allow All*.

 ![Configuring Network Adaptor 1](virtualbox-configure-adaptor-2.png)